gszecsenyi/odi-groovy-sdk-prj/README.md

 ##### SDK Scripts

 Under `$ODI_HOME/oracledi.sdk/lib/scripts/xml` we have basic configuration scripts for ODI repositories.
 The `scripts` need to exist in the same directory as .jar.
-The project resources directory also has `scripts` to help in local IDE development but is not used by commandline.
-Unfortunately the `scripts` packaged inside jar is not working due to limitation from Oracle ODI (?) - this [link](https://stackoverflow.com/questions/6192661/how-to-reference-a-resource-file-correctly-for-jar-and-debugging) may help
+Unfortunately `scripts` can't be packaged inside jar due to limitation from Oracle ODI (?) - this [link](https://stackoverflow.com/questions/6192661/how-to-reference-a-resource-file-correctly-for-jar-and-debugging) may help

 ### Preparing ODI Repo Database